Unbistrackted/Callvote/README.md

 # Description

-This is a plugin for [EXILED](https://github.com/ExMod-Team/EXILED) that allows calling and voting for Kick, RestartRound, Kill,
+This plugin is the sucessor of [callvote](PatPeter/callvote), which allows calling and voting for Kick, RestartRound, Kill,
 RespawnWave, FF, or custom votes using **KEYBINDS** or **CONSOLE COMMANDS** in the same format as the Source Engine (Left 4 Dead
 2/Counter-Strike: Global Offensive).

-This plugin uses [RueI](https://github.com/pawslee/RueI) as a Soft Dependency, which means it is not required, but we highly suggest installing it since we plan on moving away from Broadcasts.
+Callvote uses [RueI](https://github.com/pawslee/RueI) as a Soft Dependency, which uses Hints instead of Brodcasts.
+We highly suggest installing it since we plan on moving away from Broadcasts.

 ![image](https://github.com/user-attachments/assets/34b7522c-afad-4aa5-9e5b-34797eaee3c8)